Books for Teens – Black History Month

 “Americanah” by Chimamanda Ngozi Adichie first popped up on my radar when I saw it on former president Barak Obama’s past summer reading list.
 The story chronicles two Nigerians trying to make their way in the U.S. and the UK while raising questions of race and what it means to belong.
 Chimamanda Ngozi Adichie is probably best known for her TED talk on the danger of a single story, but she also appeared on Beyonce’s song “Flawless.”
 She’s the author of many other works such as her essay “We Should All Be Feminists.”

 The title of Trevor Noah’s Born A Crime: Stories from a South African Childhood, stems from his birth to a white Swiss father and a black Xhosa mother at a time when such a union was illegal in South Africa and punishable by five years in prison.
-Living proof of his parents’ indiscretion, Noah’s mother kept him mostly indoors for the earliest years of his life, in order to hide him from a government that could, at any moment, seize him and take him away.
-His stories are by turns hilarious, heartwrenching, and make the reader think deeply about class, culture, and racial tensions that transcend international borders.
+Living proof of his parents’ indiscretion, Noah’s mother kept him mostly indoors for the earliest years of his life in order to hide him from a government that could, at any moment, seize him and take him away.
+His stories are by turns hilarious, heartwrenching, and make the reader think deeply about class, culture, and the racial tensions that transcend international borders.

 “Black Enough” by Ibi Zoboi is a collection of mesmerizing short stories about what it’s like to be young and black in America.
 Stories range from kids who’ve been told they are “acting white” to those who are marginalized for being mixed race.
 It’s an honest look at the complexities that come with racial identity in contemporary American culture.

 In “The Hate U Give” by Angie Thomas, sixteen-year-old Starr moves between the poor neighborhood where she lives and the posh suburban prep school she attends.
 When Starr witnesses the fatal shooting of her unarmed childhood best friend Khalil at the hands of a police officer, things escalate quickly when his death becomes a national headline.
-The story could be pulled from real-life headlines and will break your heart and pause the next time a tragedy like this makes the news.
+The story could be pulled from real-life headlines and will break your heart and make you pause the next time a tragedy like this makes the news.

 Tracey Dowdy is a freelance writer based just outside Washington DC.
 After years working for non-profits and charities, she now freelances, edits and researches on subjects ranging from family and education to history and trends in technology.
 Follow Tracey on Twitter.